Last Updated: 8/17/21

 You still get that open and luxurious feel of the chevron pattern, without the increased cost of mitering each board.
 It’s all the drama but with a more traditional aesthetic.

 The parquet flooring pattern started in France in the 1500s.
 The name comes from the French word “parquetry,” which translates to ‘a small compartment’.
 The flooring installers would take little pieces of wood and fit them together to create geometric patterns.

 Individual “compartments” are made by piecing small pieces of wood together.
 Think of these like tiles.
 Then, the installer lays out the tiles to create the desired pattern.
 It can be random or geometric, like the basket weave look created above.

 Using any of the above patterns will provide you with timeless beauty and is sure to enhance your home’s value.

 There are a few patterns that you may come across on a showroom floor or flipping the pages of a magazine that you didn’t see listed above.
 These are:

 We don’t recommend either of these patterns because the final visual effect doesn’t showcase the random natural variation and beauty of hardwoods.
 But, in the interest of full disclosure, we’re going to tell you about them too.
-It’s important to recognize the not so good patterns as well as the good patterns.
+It’s important to recognize the not-so-good patterns as well as the good ones.